Course syllabus for Machine learning and AI through artistic innovation

 Additional specific prerequisites for the course:

-Art and technology projects can span a broad range of topics and skill sets.
-The students are expected to have basic knowledge in any of the emerging technologies such as creative coding or coding in general, machine learning, prototyping and design, electronics and/or robotics.
-We are expecting students with a curiosity towards new, upcoming, and emerging technology, where hands-on exploration guides the innovation.
+Artistic applications of Machine Learning (ML) and Artificial Intelligence (AI) span a broad range of topics and skill sets.
+The students are expected to have basic knowledge in any of the emerging technologies such as creative coding or coding in general, machine learning and AI, prototyping and design, electronics and/or robotics.
+We are expecting students with a curiosity towards new, upcoming, and emerging technology, where hands-on exploration guides innovation.

 Both bachelor and master's students are welcome.